 Types of competencies that employers seek include:

-Negotiating and Persuasion Skills – Persuasion refers to one’s ability to convince other people to take a desired action.
+- Negotiating and Persuasion Skills – Persuasion refers to one’s ability to convince other people to take the desired action.
 Negotiating, on the other hand, is the ability to discuss with other people until a mutually beneficial agreement is reached.

 Preparing for competency-based interviews